AWARDS and GRANTS

 Excellence in Science Teaching for Alaska

-Ben earned his National Board Certification in 2011 and was part of a teacher-leader team completing the three year Academy Creating Teacher Scientists in Richland, WA, working closely with scientists at Battelle-Pacific Northwest National Laboratory on cutting edge topics such as green buildings, transportation materials, biofuels and hydrogen fuel cells.
-He completed the National Academy of Curriculum Leadership focusing on science education reform.
-Ben has taught district-wide classes on science notebook use and worked on district curriculum.
-He is currently designing a science-based sustainability course.
+Catherine is National Board Certified and was part of a teacher-leader team completing the three-year Academy Creating Teacher Scientists working closely with scientists at Battelle-Pacific Northwest National Laboratory in Richland, WA, on sustainability issues.
+She also completed the National Academy of Curriculum Leadership focusing on science education reform.